Access your Pro+ Content below.

 CEM jobs employ both sides of the brain

-This article is part of the November, Volume 1, Issue 7 issue of Innovation, skills key to an effective customer experience strategy
+This article is part of the Customer Experience Exchange issue of November, Volume 1, Issue 7

 With technology rapidly changing, companies want the latest innovations that mesh with their customer experience management strategies.
 But it also takes the right employees to make CEM work, industry observers say.

 Every customer experience management project needs a creative thinker, but what about a numbers guy or a people person?
 Success depends on getting all three in one hire, industry observers say.

 It’s not just tools companies need to power customer experience management; it’s employees who can do the job.
 And the skills those workers need to go far beyond mere customer service.